 - Strain: Blue Dream

-With a telltale pine-like aromatic and flavor quality, pinene is one of the easiest terpenes to point on in your favorite cannabis strains.
+With a telltale pine-like aromatic and flavor quality, pinene is one of the easiest terpenes to point out in your favorite cannabis strains.
 Pinene is an interesting terpene because it possesses a unique bronchodilator quality that may be good for the respiratory system.
 However, it may also be good for certain types of pain.

 Other Honorable Terpene Mentions